Libor Hrdlička

-Libor Hrdlička (born 2 January 1986) is a Slovak professional footballer.
+Libor Hrdlička (born 2 January 1986) is a Slovak former professional footballer who played as a goalkeeper.

 Career

-He notably for the played for Corgoň Liga club Ružomberok, Ukrainian Premier League club Metalurh Zaporizhya and multiple-time Georgian champion Dinamo Tbilisi.
+He notably for the played for Corgoň Liga club Ružomberok, Ukrainian Premier League club Metalurh Zaporizhzhia and multiple-time Georgian champion Dinamo Tbilisi.

 In January 2021, he joined Žiar nad Hronom-based club FK Pohronie to cover for Tomáš Jenčo.
 Immediately, however, he became the preferred goalkeeper and after keeping a clean sheet in 7 of 14 league appearances, he contributed to Pohronie's efforts in avoiding relegation.
 He parted from the club in January 2022.